pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 As a result, nothing trusts the default ingress issuer implicitly, not even Tanzu Application Platform components.
-While the issued certificates are valid in principal, they are rejected by, for example, your browser.
-Furthermore, some interactions between Tanzu Application Platform components are not functional out-of-the-box.
+While the issued certificates are valid in principal, they are rejected, for example, by your browser.
+Furthermore, some interactions between components are not functional by default.

 ### <a id="trust-self-signed"></a>Trusting the default, self-signed issuer